preeve9534/pdjr-skplugin-devantech/README.md

 _Devantech relay module plugin_ tab.

-Of course, the configuration file can be edited directly using a text editor and, given the clunkiness of the Signal K configuration interface, many users may prefer this approach and the following discussion is couched in these terms.
+Of course, the configuration file can be edited directly using a text editor and, given the clunkiness of the Signal K configuration interface some users may prefer this approach.

-The plugin configuration file has the general structure:
+The following discussion assumes the use of the plugin configuration interface, but gives examples which illustrate the configuration file components underpinning the GUI.

+If you are using a compatible relay module from Devantech, then most likely the only configuration required will be to define the modules connected to your system before enabling the plugin by setting the "Plugin enabled?" option to true.

+The plugin configuration is divided onto three parts (_Global settings_, _Device definitions_ and _Connected modules_) each represented in the
+GUI by an expandable tab.

 ```
 {
     "enabled": false,